pingcap/docs/sql-statements/sql-statement-calibrate-resource.md

 > **Note:**
 >
-> The RU capacity of a cluster varies with the topology of the cluster and the hardware and software configuration of each component, the actual RU that each cluster can consume is also related to the actual workload.
+> The RU capacity of a cluster varies with the topology of the cluster and the hardware and software configuration of each component.
+The actual RU that each cluster can consume is also related to the actual workload.
 The estimated value in Method 2 is for reference only and might differ from the actual maximum value.
 It is recommended to use Method 1 for estimation based on the actual workload.

 <CustomContent platform="tidb-cloud">